 “The feeling between the Americans and the British, which was never friendly after the War of the Revolution, was given a further impetus by the War of 1812 so that the United States was not an inviting field for a Britishers to settle in.
 For instance………, in passing through on their way to Canada some were taunted and insulted by reason of their nationality, which was no doubt apparent by their accents”- Memories of Ridgetown.

-History repeats another “begin the beguine” in Ontario, Canada
+History repeats with another “begin the beguine” in Ontario, Canada

 “This Kent County Ontario line of the Mitton family were one of the first settlers in Howard Township.
 They came in a group of four other families from England.
 The Mitton`s in this district immigrated from Horton in England, landing in New York, thence north and west along the line of travel to Buffalo, then by boat or with wagons and oxen to Colonel Talbot`s place on Lake Erie; the Colonel being the land agent”- Memories of Ridgetown.

-Edmund Mitton was a weaver in the Old Country.
+Edmund Mitton was a weaver in the old country “according to “Memories of Ridgetown” (his hand written 1809 marriage license identifies him as a farmer?).
+Later his is identified as a laborer at the time of his son John baptism in Aug.
+1818.
+This could have meant a weaver?
 He and his wife must have been a sturdy pair because after they, with their children had landed in New York, they walked all the way to Colonel Talbot`s place on Lake Erie, a distance of over five Hundred miles.
 Mrs. Mitton carried the baby (John aka.
 Grover John) in her arms; the baby being the late John Mitton, father of E.D.
 Mitton and 2nd. great Grandfather of the author.
 There were eight children of Edmund Mitton altogether.
 Besides John Mitton, both James S. Mitton and William Mitton spent their entire lives in Ridgetown.
 The Mitton farm adjoined that of the Watson`s farm on the east.
 Edmund Mitton located his family on lot ten in the ninth concession, Howard, and on his farm is that portion of the town known as Ward Four.
 His settler’s cabin was located on the rise of ground back of Roszell & Graves’.

 “The Mitton`s having located with the other families did not move to the farm at once, but returned to Aldborough township where they had a former location.
 In March 1824, they joined other settlers passing through Aldborough township.
 A trapper named John Shippey was hired by the group and he led them to the site that was called the Ridge.
 This area was heavily timbered with hardwoods,the size of the trees indicated very fertile land, the drainage was good, in fact, he had brought them to the crest of the watershed from which water flowed north to the Thames and south to Lake Erie.
 They were on what has since been called the Ridge where they remained permanently”.
 This proved to be very good farmland indeed – Memories of Ridgetown, June 1950-Chatham Public Library-Ref.971.333, 2nd. edition